SashaaChrr/SashaaChrr/README.md

 ✧･ﾟ
 |

-✦ ⊹ .
-AH, also, please ask my friends permission first before C+H w/ us/them because some of my friends didn't like to C+H w/anyone they don't know especially ppl w/ new looking skins.
+✦ ⊹ .AH, also, please ask my friends permission first before C+H w/ us/them because some of my friends didn't like to C+H w/anyone they don't know especially ppl w/ new looking skins.
 But some of my friends didn't mind if you want to C+H w/ them!!
 They don't trust ppl w/ new looking skins except our friends w/ new looking skins!
 Some of us had trust issues after some of incident we've been through!

 ────────── ·﻿ ﻿ ﻿· ﻿ ·﻿ ﻿ ﻿· ﻿✦

 ┆┆⋆                    ⋆

 ┆┆